iPedroxxy/iPedroxxy/README.md

 ###

 <p align="left">Welcome to my GitHub!
-I'm [Your Name], a passionate technology explorer.
+I'm Pedro Piras, a passionate technology explorer.
 I always seek to push my limits, solve complex problems and adopt the latest technologies.
 Join me as we schedule exciting projects, collaborate on cutting-edge solutions, and embark on a journey of continuous learning and growth.
 Let's build something amazing together! 💻✨</p>

 ###